Guides and Best Practices

 How It Works:

-property connects the input field to the task
+The value property connects the input field to the task state:

 - It ensures the input field always displays the latest

-property detects changes in the input field and updates the task
+The onChange property detects changes in the input field and updates the task state accordingly.

 How It Works: